Twitter

 Local sport

-If you’re a cricket fan, then you’re in luck, as Barbados is cricket mad!
-As an ex-British colony, cricket is still the national sport, and the West Indies national team often play at the Kensington Oval in Bridgetown.
+If you’re a cricket fan moving to Barbados, then you’re in luck: Barbados is cricket-mad!
+As an ex-British colony, cricket is still the national sport and the West Indies national team often play at the Kensington Oval in Bridgetown.

 The island is also home to the historic Garrison Savannah racecourse, which hosts horse racing events throughout the year.